 All competencies and educational outcomes apply to the management of the oral health care of the infant, child, adolescent, and adult, as well as the unique needs of geriatric and special needs patients.

 Domain 1: Critical Thinking

-Competency: Graduates must be competent in the use of critical thinking and problem-solving, including their use in the comprehensive care of patients, scientific inquiry and research methodology.
+Competency: Graduates must be competent in the use of critical thinking and problem-solving, including their use in the comprehensive care of patients.

 Domain 2: Self-Assessment